Kamran-Afzali/Kamran-Afzali.github.io/_posts/mst.md

 ```
 Here's a breakdown of each step:

+Certainly!
+Let's break down the pseudo code for the Private-PGM algorithm with the use of the Maximum Spanning Tree (MST) algorithm:

 1. **Measurement (MeasureMarginals function):**
    - **Input:** Original data (`data`), a set of marginals to be preserved (`marginals`), and privacy parameter (`epsilon`).
    - **Output:** Noisy marginals for the specified variables.